10 Mistakes Soccer Parents Make Without Realizing It

 5. Comparing to Other Players

-The Mistake: “She’s on varsity already” or “That girl scores every game.”
+The Mistake: “She’s on varsity already” or “That boy scores every game.”

 Why It Hurts: Every player develops on a different timeline.
 Comparison breeds insecurity.

-Do This Instead: Focus on your daughter’s goals and her own progress.
+Do This Instead: Focus on your athlete’s goals and her own progress.

 6. Over-Scheduling with No Off-Season